 Under the new definition of 5G application scenarios, there are coexistence scenarios of URLLC and eMBB services, and 3GPP protocol also contains related contents of eMBB and URLLC multiplexing mechanisms.

-Taking the uplink service scenario as an example, TS 38.824 evaluates the performance of URLLC and eMBB services under enhanced UL inter UE Tx prioritization/multiplexing mechanisms, and proposes potential enhancements for UL inter UE Tx prioritization/multiplexing, which includes UE UL cancellation mechanisms and enhanced UL power control.
+Taking the uplink service scenario as an example, TR 38.824 evaluates the performance of URLLC and eMBB services under enhanced UL inter UE Tx prioritization/multiplexing mechanisms, and proposes potential enhancements for UL inter UE Tx prioritization/multiplexing, which includes UE UL cancellation mechanisms and enhanced UL power control.

 The contents of the above protocols confirm the existence of URLLC and eMBB coexistence scenarios.